Perpetual Boards (also called evergreen boards) are ideal for workflows that don't follow a strict sprint or time-boxed cycle.

 Click the "Plan Delivery" icon (1).

-To add a new board, click the + New icon.
+To start a new perpetual board, click the New button under the Perpetual Boards section header (2b).

-The board Displays.
-This is just an empty board at this point.
-To add items, you can either:
+The board displays.
+This is an empty board at this point.
+To add items, you can either create items directly on the board or import them.

 or